-Nucor's executive compensation program supports the Company's five drivers to profitable growth strategy while maintaining our commitment to safe and environmentally responsible operations:
+Nucor's executive compensation program supports the Company's five drivers to profitable growth strategy while maintaining our commitment to safe and environmentally responsible operations.
+Our five drivers to generate long-term sustainable growth are:

-- Strengthen our position as a low-cost producer; - 2.
-Achieve market leadership positions in every product line in our portfolio; - 3.
-Move up the value chain by expanding our capabilities to produce higher-quality, higher-margin products; - 4.
-Expand and leverage our downstream channels to market to increase our steel mills' baseload volume for sustained results; and - 5.
-Achieve commercial excellence to complement our traditional operational strength.
+- 1. being a low-cost producer; - 2. being a leader in the markets in which we compete; - 3. moving up the value chain to expand our capabilities for our value-appreciative customers; - 4. expanding our channels to market; and - 5. achieving commercial excellence to complement our operational strength.